 We text how we talk.
 We don’t talk in essays or monologues – we talk in bullet points, headlines and short paragraphs.
 Text message structure and character limits serve to facilitate this type of communication.
 That’s why texting requires you to make your point with fewer characters.

 You’re more strategic when you have limitations.
-At Zipwhip, we limit businesses to 250 characters per text message.
-This isn’t to be stingy – it’s actually designed to make business text messaging more effective.
+At Zipwhip, we limit businesses to 600 characters per text message to make business text messaging more effective.
 In forcing senders to adhere to a character limit, we help them be more efficient and thoughtful with their messages.
 It takes skill to strip a message down to its core and eliminate the fluff.

 It’s a way to show respect and gain trust.
 In adopting texting as a communication channel, you’re already acknowledging your customers are busy people.
 They’ve generously opted-in to your texting, so it’s your job to respect their time.
 Get to your point quickly and clearly, so customers can respond immediately without being inconvenienced.
 In turn, customers will trust your communication and be more receptive to incoming messages.